ser1us/vscode-shrug/README.md

 This extension will add a snippet to insert an ascii shrug at the current cursor position.
 Or, right after the selected text.

-Sometimes there are simply no words for the current code and that is when this extension comes in handy :)
+Sometimes there are simply no words to describe a situation.
+And that is when this extension comes in handy :)

 ## Features